richzimmerman/DFCClientClone/README.md

 # DFC Client Clone

-This was a custom client I wrote when I worked on the "ProjectDF" project, which was a community driven reboot of an old MUD (Multi-User Dungeon), [Darkness Falls: The Crusade](https://en.wikipedia.org/wiki/Darkness_Falls:_The_Crusade) .
+This was a custom client I wrote when I worked on the "ProjectDF" project (renamed to "Olmran"), which was a community driven reboot of an old
+MUD (Multi-User Dungeon), [Darkness Falls: The Crusade](https://en.wikipedia.org/wiki/Darkness_Falls:_The_Crusade) .
 It was still very much a work in progress when I left the project, but was (and I